tmasch/bpf_be/documentation/Iconobase - Classes.md

 There might be an alternative set of relationships for EdgeArtworkIconography: reconstruction / reconstruction of

-**Edge between Artwork and Image:**
+**Edge between Artwork and Image (EdgeArtworkImage):**

-This Edge currently only contains the number of the Images, making sure that the Images are listed in a sensible order (e.g., starting with an overview, and then perhaps from bottom left to top right in case of a big fresco, or so).
+This Edge currently contains two elements:
+-  number: number oof the Images, making sure that the Images are listed in a sensible order (e.g., starting with an overview, and then perhaps from bottom left to top right in case of a big fresco, or so).
+- preferred: true if this is the Image the photo connected with should be shown as result of a search for the Artwork (normally an overview photo)
 Since every Image is connected to one and only one Artwork, one could likewise keep the Edge empty and store this information as attribute of Image - I suggest here this solution to be consistent with other Edges.

 **Additional criteria for creating links:**